-Focus on your organization’s analytics maturity growth to begin to see business value, organizational impact and return on investment from your analytic systems.
+Focus on growing your organization’s analytics maturity to begin to see business value, organizational impact and return on investment from your analytic systems.

 In the midst of the challenges that face the technology departments, business users and company leaders, where should an organization start when they try to move towards thriving with data rather than drowning in it?

-Focus on maturing your organization’s analytics systems, processes and people to begin to see business value, organizational impact and return on investment from your analytic systems.
+Focus on maturing your organization’s analytic systems, processes and people to begin to see business value, organizational impact and return on investment.